kmkim3182/MC20_PRJ/README.md

 Performance : 49.8 img/sec (128 images)

-## C : 4 GPUs with CPUS in a single node
+## C : 4 GPUs with CPUs in a single node

 1. B + MPI Parallelization ( a single processor corresponding to a single GPU)